Sitting Bull: Great Sioux War of 1876

 Based on tribal oral histories, historian Margot Liberty theorizes that many Lakota bands allied with the Cheyenne during the Plains Wars because they thought the other nation was under attack by the U.S. Given this connection, she suggests the major war should have been called "The Great Cheyenne War".
 Since 1860, the Northern Cheyenne had led several battles among the Plains Indians.
 Before 1876, the U.S. Army had destroyed seven Cheyenne camps, more than those of any other nation.

 Other historians, such as Robert M. Utley and Jerome Greene, also use Lakota oral testimony, but they have concluded that the Lakota coalition, of which Sitting Bull was the ostensible head, was the primary target of the federal government's pacification campaign.

 During the period 1868–1876, Sitting Bull developed into one of the most important Native American political leaders.
 After the 1868 Treaty of Fort Laramie and the creation of the Great Sioux Reservation, many traditional Sioux warriors, such as Red Cloud of the Oglala and Spotted Tail of the Brulé, moved to reside permanently on the reservations.
 They were largely dependent for subsistence on the U.S. Indian agencies.
 Many other chiefs, including members of Sitting Bull's Hunkpapa band such as Gall, at times, lived temporarily at the agencies.
 They needed the supplies at a time when white encroachment and the depletion of buffalo herds reduced their resources and challenged Native American independence.

-In 1875, the Northern Cheyenne, Hunkpapa, Oglala, Sans Arc, and Minneconjou camped together for a Sun Dance, with both the Cheyenne medicine man White Bull or Ice and Sitting Bull in association.
+In 1875, the Northern Cheyenne, Hunkpapa, Oglala, Sans Arc, and Minneconjou camped together for a Sun Dance, with Sitting Bull in alliance with the Cheyenne medicine man Ice (also known as White Bull, not the same person as Sitting Bull’s nephew White Bull).
 This ceremonial alliance preceded their fighting together in 1876.
 Sitting Bull had a major revelation.

 At the climactic moment, "Sitting Bull intoned, 'The Great Spirit has given our enemies to us.
 We are to destroy them.
 We do not know who they are.
 They may be soldiers.'
 Ice too observed, 'No one then knew who the enemy were – of what tribe.'...They were soon to find out."